theSohamTUmbare/Variational-AutoEncoder/Readme.md

 - **MAE:** 0.1031
 - **MSE:** 0.03385

 The loss decreased uniformly across epochs with minimal fluctuations, showcasing stable and consistent training.
-The trends in the loss curve are shown in **Figure 1** (refer to the attached figure in this repository).
+The trends in the loss curve are shown in **Figure 1**.

 ---